Walking on Paxos: a guide to the Green Island

 Getting around Paxos

 There are no public buses on Paxos, so the best way to get around is by car, scooter, or bicycle.
-You can rent vehicles in Gaios.
+Also, you can rent vehicles in Gaios.

 Paxos offers a unique and unforgettable hiking experience.
-With its stunning scenery, charming villages, and friendly locals, it’s a perfect destination for those who love to explore on foot.
+There is stunning scenery, charming villages, and friendly locals – it’s a perfect destination for those who love to explore on foot.

 Buy our guidebook to walking on Paxos.